What they do

 Education and training

-To become a beauty therapist you usually need to complete a formal qualification in a beauty related area.
+To become a beauty therapist you usually need to gain a qualification in a beauty related area.

-The Certificate II in Retail Make-Up and Skin Care, Certificate II in Nail Technology, Certificate III in Beauty Services and Certificate IV in Beauty Therapy are widely available at TAFE Colleges and other registered training organisations throughout Western Australia.
+The Certificate III in Nail Technology, Certificate III in Beauty Services, Certificate III in Make-up, Certificate IV in Beauty Therapy, and Diploma of Beauty Therapy are offered at TAFE colleges and other registered training organisations throughout Western Australia.
+Browse courses through Jobs and Skills WA and search on the My Skills website to find a registered provider near you.

 Apprenticeships and traineeships